 Wiltshire Council encourages residents to use a special ‘MyWiltshire’ mobile app to report community issues like graffiti, fly tipping, potholes, and faulty street lighting.
 People can report problems quickly and easily, giving the council immediate, accurate information they can act on.
 Having local residents as its eyes and ears also means the council can target resources and provide a better public service, preventing issues from escalating and becoming more resource-intensive.

-In the private sector, half of UK office workers can now be as productive on the go as they can from the office, and they rate mobile working as more important than having a company car, according to recent BT research.
+In the private sector, half of UK office workers can now be as productive mobile working as they can from the office, and they rate having flexible work options as more important than having a company car, according to recent BT research.
 In the Public Sector, where resources are under great strain, the needs are even greater, making effective mobile working an even greater priority.

 Northern Health & Social Care Trust estimates that since combining Wi-Fi units with EE’s 4GEE network, its facilities management team is completing jobs up to 20% faster - because people now have reliable and fast access to real-time information.